 FREQUENTLY ASKED QUESTIONS ORANGE COUNTY PUBLIC SCHOOLS

 1- Who is eligible for the Orange School District Athletic Insurance Policy benefits?
 Orange County Public High and Middle School sponsored interscholastic sports teams that are practicing for or competing in Florida High School Athletic Association (FHSAA) sanctioned sports.
 The policy covers athletic participants during regular school term practices and competitions that are Orange County School District sponsored, scheduled, funded and directly supervised by a paid school district employee.
 Coverage will extend for off-season weightlifting and exercise on school premises while under the direct supervision of a school coach and during the regular school term.
-The policy does NOT cover ‘open gym’ injuries or offseason practices.
-This policy does not provide coverage during the summer months.
+This policy provides coverage during summer conditioning as defined by the FHSAA.

 2- Are summer activities covered under the school plan?
 No. Summer is not included under the school's policy.
-Students must secure their own coverage for summer conditioning, sports leagues or camps.
-The school district does not provide coverage during summer vacations.
+Students must secure their own coverage for sports leagues or camps.

 3- How is off-season weightlifting and exercise defined and what is covered in the off-season?
 The FHSAA definition for off-season weightlifting and exercise is used to define covered activities.
 The definition is 1) the use of free weights, stationary exercise apparatus, Plyometrics, and stretching exercises; 2) cardiovascular distance and interval training.
 Only cardiovascular exercise and weightlifting are eligible off-season activities.
-Student injuries during off-season that occur while a school coach is teaching sport specific skills and drills, pick-up games, open gym, camps or during the use of sport specific equipment such as starting blocks, blocking dummies, hurdles, rebounders, ball machines, bats, balls, rackets, etc., does not comply with FHSAA regulations and those injuries would not be covered by the school policy.
-The policy terminates on the last day of school.
+Student injuries during off-season that occur while a school coach is teaching sport specific skills and drills, pick-up games, camps or during the use of sport specific equipment such as starting blocks, blocking dummies, hurdles, rebounders, ball machines, bats, balls, rackets, etc., does not comply with FHSAA regulations and those injuries would not be covered by the school policy.

 4- Are regular school classes, extra-curricular and classroom activities covered under the athletic insurance policy?
 No. Regular school classes, extra-curricular and classroom activities are not covered under this policy.
 A separate policy is available for parents or students to purchase to cover accidents during these activities.
 A voluntary basic accident insurance brochure is distributed to all Orange County students at the beginning of the year.
 Parents can enroll students online or mail enrollment application and premium directly to the insurance agency office.
 The school is not involved in the collection of enrollment applications or payment of premiums.
 The cost for basic accident protection while attending school sponsored and school scheduled activities during the regular school term is $12.00.
 Or, a 24 Hour Plan is available to extend coverage while at home, on weekends and during the summer months for $48.00.
 The voluntary plans do not provide coverage for injuries that may occur during high school sports or sports leagues or summer camps.
 Please click on Important Links above to review the voluntary coverage that is available for purchase.
 Or, Click Here to Purchase Insurance Now.

 5- When does the plan go into effect and when does the plan expire?
 Coverage becomes effective on the first sanctioned FHSAA sports practice date in August.
 Coverage is effective only while students are participating in interscholastic sports that are exclusively school sponsored, school scheduled, school supervised and school funded during the regular school term and as sanctioned by the FHSAA.
 The plan terminates on the last official FHSAA game day during the regular school term, except coverage will continue for supervised off-season conditioning exercise and weightlifting on school premises during the regularly scheduled school term, as defined in question #3.
-Off-season practices/drills, camps or open gym/open facilities are not covered under the policy.
-The Summer months are not included in this policy.
-Additional coverage can be purchased for other summer conditioning activities for a low rate of 30 to 50 cents per player, per day or a student may purchase the 24 Hour Plan to provide coverage during the summer months.
+Off-season practices/drills or camps are not covered under the policy.

 6- Does the school insurance plan pay for all medical expenses due to a school related sports injury?
 No. The school policy will not guarantee to pay 100% for all medical bills.
 The insurance policy is designed to help families of injured students pay for some of the medical bills due to sports injuries.
 Please refer any inquiry regarding coverage to our office for a response.
 Please do not say or think ‘everything will be covered'.
 The school does not accept financial responsibility for paying any expenses due to school related accidents.